Inferring traits of hyperuniformity from local structures via persistent homology: Introduction

 The manuscript is organized as follows.
 In section~\ref{sec:hu}, we recall the notion of hyperuniformity together with the essential quantities used in this work, as well as details concerning the generation of ideal HU patterns.
 Section~\ref{sec:persitent-homology} reviews the concept of persistent homology and the related persistence diagrams used to characterize the local arrangements in HU (and non-HU) patterns.
 The detection of HU or non-HU characters via ML models is reported in section~\ref{sec:machinelearning}.
 In section~\ref{sec:compute_parameters}, we illustrate the estimation of effective structure-factor parametrization by leveraging comparisons between persistence diagrams with reference ones.
-We finally report on the construction of point arrangements to encode specific information about their geometry (persistence diagrams) in section~\ref{sec:reconstruction}.
+Section~\ref{sec:boundaries} additionally shows that the information contained in persistence diagrams can be exploited to detect boundaries between different realizations of nominally HU patterns.
+We finally report on the construction of point patterns to encode specific information about their geometry (persistence diagrams) in section~\ref{sec:reconstruction}.
 The main conclusions are discussed and summarized in section~\ref{sec:conclusions}.
+The data and scripts used in this study are available at~\cite{repo}.